 The news from India brought by the Bombay mail is again of the most satisfactory character.
 Everywhere our engagements with the mutineers have been successful, and a slow but powerful concentration of our forces is taking place.
-Sir JAMES For Mr. Brown: Mr. Huddlestone, Mr. Kennedy, and OUTRAM with his 4000 men had twice driven off the enemy from Alumbagh, with loss of men and guns, and almost without casualty on his side.
-Sir COLIN CAMPBELL had also twice defeated the enemy; in the first engagement, on the 24th of December, seizing a quantity of treasure at Bhitoor.
-Reinforcements are pushed on as rapidly as possible to all the principal points,-into the Punjab, through Scinde ; and Sir JOHN LAWRENCE's forces were in a fair way to be strengthened by between 3000 and 4000 men.
+Sir James OUTRAM with his 4000 men had twice driven off the enemy from Alumbagh, with loss of men and guns, and almost without casualty on his side.
+Sir Colin CAMPBELL had also twice defeated the enemy; in the first engagement, on the 24th of December, seizing a quantity of treasure at Bhitoor.
+Reinforcements are pushed on as rapidly as possible to all the principal points,-into the Punjab, through Scinde; and Sir John Lawrence's forces were in a fair way to be strengthened by between 3000 and 4000 men.
 He had provided horses at Lahore to mount the cavalry on its arrival.
-In all directions the country is settling down into tranquillity. touching incident of the troubles in India was the arrival at Calcutta, on the 9th of January, of the fugitives from Lucknow; they were received on shore from the Madras steamer, under a royal salute, and amid the cheers of a concourse of their fellow-countrymen and countrywomen.
+In all directions the country is settling down into tranquillity.
+A touching incident of the troubles in India was the half of which was to be paid up.
+Cameron was to be arrival at Calcutta, on the 9th of January, of the appointed manager, with a salary of 1250l. for the first fugitives from Lucknow; they were received on shore from the Madras steamer, under a royal 'salute, and amid the cheers of a concourse of their fellow-countrymen and countrywomen.

 Operations in China have commenced in earnest with the capture of Canton by the allied French and English forces.
-The bombardment was opened on the 28th of December, and on the following day the place was assaulted with three columns, and all the commanding points of the fortifications captured, with very trifling loss.
-The mail leaves us still uninformed as to subsequent operations.
+The bombardment was opened on the 28th of December, and on the opened on the 28th of December, and on the Notwithstanding this, Alderman Kennedy and Owen following day the place was assaulted with three signed the certificate to the Board of Trade that the columns, and all the commanding points of the for- capital was paid up, and under that fraudulent representifications captured, with very trifling loss.
+The ratio the charter was obtained on the 17th of Nov., 1842.
+Reckless advances of money were made to the persons conoperations.

 We are still left in a state of suspense as to the position of the two engineers implicated in the affair of the Cagliari.
-The trial of the Sapri prisoners has been brought to a stand by the refusal of WATT, one of the two Englishmen, to attend.
-The inference drawn from this strange refusal is, that the poor fellow has become insane, and a commission has been appointed to examine into the state of his mind.
-The investigations of this commission have established the fact that WATT did, shortly after he was lirst confined, attempt to cut his throat; and the evidence of his fellow-prisoners makes it clear that he is altogether a changed man.
-WATT, according to the latest accounts, has been sent to the
+The trial of the Sapri prisoners has been brought to a stand by the refusal of called the 'green ledger,' under seven different heads, WATT. one of the two Englishmen, t inference drawn from this strange refusal is, that the slightest security.
+Cameron's debt increased until the poor fellow has become insane, and a commission it amounted to 36,000L, and only 8000L have been rehas been appointed to examine into the state of his covered, 33,000l. being utterly lost to the bank.
+Hummind.
+The investigations of this commission have established the fact that WATT did, shortly after he security a mortgage of three vessels which he had prewas first confined, attempt to cut his throat; and the evidence of his fellow-prisoners makes it clear that he is altogether a changed man.
+WATT, according to the latest accounts, has been sent to the English Hospital at Naples, and is to be in the to become shareholders when the directors knew that keeping of the British Consul.
+So much for British the concern was in a bankrupt condition.
+Several of protection of British subjects.